-Step 26 - Building the enclosure
+Step 25 - Building the enclosure

-- Now that your device is working you can now think about what kind of enclosure you want to encase it in. - We have a few examples in the 'Enclosure' section of the website.
-Or feel free to invent your own!
+- Now that your device is working you can now think about what kind of enclosure you want to encase it in. - We have a few different examples of enclosure design or feel free to invent your own!